-People often walk up to me to ask, compare your living experiences in Milan and Palermo.
-Which do you prefer?
+People often walk up to me to ask, to compare your living experiences in Milan and Palermo.
+“Which do you prefer?”, they would ask.
 I will often answer with, there are a lot of reasons to choose Palermo over Milan but two reasons not to.
 Based on my experience living in these two cities, I would tell you to choose Palermo for these reasons:

 For The Food

 Palermo has more traditional food options than Milan.
 Not just traditional but very tasty as well.
-Talk about the Arancina, Canoli, Brioscia and abundance of Seafood.
+Talk about the Arancina, Canoli, Brioscia, and abundance of Seafood.

 For The Beaches

-There are gorgeous beaches scattered all around – Capaci, Isola delle Femmine or Mondello.
-If you wish, you can easily take a boat cruise to the nearest beautiful coastal towns like Sardinia, Lampedusa or Calabria.
+There are gorgeous beaches scattered all around – Capaci, Isola delle Femmine, or Mondello.
+If you wish, you can easily take a boat cruise to the nearest beautiful coastal towns like Sardinia, Lampedusa, or Calabria.
 Or opt for a quick drive to Sciacca for the crystal clear sea or Cefalu.

 For The People

-Palermitanos on the other hand are laid back people who love to enjoy life and meet new people.
-They are easy to relate with, and welcoming.
+Palermitanos on the other hand are laid-back people who love to enjoy life and meet new people.
+They are easy to relate with and welcoming.

 For The Weather

 For The Cost of Living

 Living expenses are half the prices of Milan.
 The accommodation and food are offered at reasonable prices.
-Not to be biased, Milan is overpriced with less quality of food options.
+Not to be biased, Milan is overpriced with less quality food options.
 The prices are ridiculously hiked.

 For The Tourists Attractions

 There are more things to see in Palermo than in Milan.
 Palermo has a large architectural heritage and is notable for its many Norman buildings.
 It has the most UNESCO World Heritage Sites in Italy with notable places like Palazzo Reale with the Cappella Palatina; Chiesa di San Giovanni degli Eremiti; Chiesa di Santa Maria dell’Ammiraglio; the Chiesa di San Cataldo; the Cattedrale di Palermo; the Palazzo della Zisa; and the Ponte dell’Ammiraglio.

-4. For The View and Nature
+For The View and Nature

-3. For The Traditional Experience
+For The Traditional Experience

 For Peace of Mind

 Palermo is a relaxing city, less crowded and commotion free.
 You see in Milan, virtually everyone there is there to hustle – even those who do it illegally like pickpockets.
 There is a higher vandalism and theft rate in Milan.
-The chances of getting squeezed in the bus is higher in Milan.
+The chances of getting squeezed in the bus are higher in Milan.

 For Home Away From Home Experience

 Yes, the home away from home experience.
 The environment is relaxing, people are more welcoming.
 It is less crowded and feels safer.

-I know you are here for the reasons to choose Palermo over Milan, but as you know, every good thing has few downsides.
+I know you are here for the reasons to choose Palermo over Milan, but as you know, every good thing has a few downsides.
 The downsides I have are:

 - Palermitanos don’t pick their dog ‘poos!’